Last updated on January 22, 2026

 Apps installed from the Microsoft Store are licensed per user.
 If SID modification fails, manually uninstall such apps before modifying the SID.
 Reinstall them after the SID change.

 Case 2.
-May be affected by installed Windows update patches
+Affected by installed Windows update patches

 Certain Windows update patches may also cause SID modification to fail.
 In such cases, uninstall the relevant update patches, modify the SID, and then reinstall the updates.